 There are many types of actuators, but the three most common types of actuators are hydraulic, pneumatic, and electric.
 Hydraulic actuators use compressed oil to cause motion.
 They are most commonly used in heavy machinery, and they can generate very high force.
 Pneumatic actuators are very similar to hydraulic actuators.
 Instead of using compressed oil to cause motion, they use compressed air.
 Electric actuators use an electric current and magnets.

-An alternative to hydraulic and pneumatic actuators are artificial muscle actuators, and they operate by converting pressure to a linear force.
+An alternative to hydraulic and pneumatic actuators is artificial muscle actuator technology, which operates by converting electrostatic pressure to a linear force.
 Artificial muscle actuators don’t require a piston.
 Instead, the pressure creates a shape change, which can be designed to result in a linear force.